alislaboratory/4BitCPU/README.txt

 My Mk1 4-bit CPU.
 This is meant to be a precursor to my more complex Mk2 CPU.

+-- INTRODUCTION --
+This is my first experience with low-level (machine code and assembly and logic gates) computing.
+I had only learnt logic gates a few weeks prior to beginning this project, and by then had a vested interest in creating my own bits and pieces.
+So I started with a 1-bit full adder.
+This became a 4-bit adder, which became a 4-bit subtractor, which then became an ALU, which then was added to a control unit to make a CPU... etc. Note I had nearly 0 clue about CPU architecture other than a very high-level understanding of the fetch-execute cycle and registers, ALU and control unit.
+I made pretty much every module myself just from the beginning logic gates, only through my own understanding and built my knowledge as I went through.
+I had no book, no YouTube tutorial, no course, just Logisim and a knowledge of boolean logic.
+The entire CPU architecture, instruction set and structure is completely my own, hence all the weird wiring patterns and naming schemes everywhere.

+About half-way through the project, I realised how fun it was, and how accomplishing it felt to create the components, and eventually the whole CPU.
+But it isn't really usable, so my next project that is currently in progress, is my Mk2 16-bit CPU, with keyboard capability, I2C, a display, audio, and more.
 -- INSTRUCTION SET --
 	This 4-bit CPU will have a capacity of 16 instructions (4-bit opcodes).
 There are 2 4-bit operands.
 Overflow and borrowing are disregarded in operations, only in JMPC, JMPB and JMP0 .
 	The ALU will have 3-bit opcodes, so 8 comparator and arithmetic instructions.
 The first 8 instructions belong to the ALU to make space for new ALU functionality.